unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.2/02_core/03_data/01_parameters.md

-# Getting parameter values
+# Introduction

 This is a common need to retrieve data, especially "key=value" pairs from the query, the entity, or the cookies.
 Here are some sample lines of code which illustrate this feature.

-## Getting values from a web form
+# Getting values from a web form

 The web form is in fact the entity of the POST request sent to the server, thus you have access to it via request.getEntity().